MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 In a modern supply network where product fulfillment can be from multiple channels, organizations must quickly adapt to order changes, supplier availability issues, or a spike in demand.
 Distributed Order Management helps you maximize order fulfillment and find the right source for delivery of products based on different business constraints and business objectives such as minimizing costs by fulfilling from the closest sources.

 Distributed Order Management is built as a microservice.
 It reads configuration data such as fulfillment sources, source lists, business constraints, and strategies from Microsoft Dataverse, and optimizes the order fulfillment.
 It uses Bing Maps to geo-code shipping address information on orders and fulfillment sources.
-It also uses Bing Maps to find distance between shipping address and fulfillment source.
+It also uses Bing Maps to find the distance between the shipping address and fulfillment source.

+> [!NOTE]
-**Dynamics 365 Distributed Order Management is a preview service and can only be used in sandbox environments for non-production purposes.**
+> Dynamics 365 Distributed Order Management is a preview service and can only be used in sandbox environments for non-production purposes.

 ## Set up Distributed Order Management

 To enable Distributed Order Management as part of the order orchestration journey, set up the Dynamics 365 Distributed Order Management provider on the **Providers > Catalog** page in Dynamics 365 Intelligent Order Management.
 Find Dynamics 365 Distributed Order Management in the list of providers and select **Add Provider**.
 After you accept the terms and conditions, Distributed Order Management will be enabled in the list of installed providers under **Providers > Installed**.